 "Got you all to myself now, little Sammy."

 Dean had been given ten years in a State Penitentiary, Utah.
-He'd served six months of that sentence before Sam managed to get away long enough to go see him.
+He'd served six months of that sentence before Sam managed to get away long enough to visit him.
 The punishment would be severe, but Sam was beyond caring at that point.
-So much time alone without Dean had done things to him and he would never be the same again anyway.
+So much time alone without Dean had done things to him and he would never be the same again.

 The visiting room was full of people, but Sam could only see Dean.
 His big brother's hair was longer and he'd obviously been working out because he was built up more than Sam had ever seen him.
 Decked out in only jeans and one of Dean's old t-shirts, Sam was unaware of the men staring at him, muttering things they'd love to do to him under their breath.
 It didn't matter because Dean was in the room.

 "Hey, Sammy," Dean said, smiling with what could only be described as genuine happiness.
 "Fuck, man!"
 He yanked Sam into a hug before anyone could even yell at them to sit down and stop pushing their luck.
-When they did finally sit down in their allocated, plastic chairs, their hands were so tightly intertwined that they might never separate again.
-"Christ, baby, you look so good.
+When they did finally sit in their allocated plastic chairs, their hands were so tightly intertwined that they might never separate again.
+"Christ, baby boy, you look so good.
 Everything I see in here, I see you, Sammy."

 "I know, Dean, I'm going crazy too," Sam said, trying to keep himself together.